 WCAG stands for “Web Content Accessibility Guidelines.”
 These guidelines have been developed by the W3C to provide the gold standard for web accessibility that meets the needs of people with disabilities, no matter what they are.
 WCAG 2.0 compliance guidelines provide updated standards for good web accessibility that are testable and not technology-specific.

 Every person who visits your site is different.
-Some will interact with the content in just the way you would anticipate.
-However, there is a huge section of the population that won’t.
-According to a 2015 CDC report, 53 million adults in the US live with a disability.
-This is admittedly pretty general, and can mean that people have a lot of different disabilities.
+Some will interact with the content in the way you would anticipate, but a large section of the population will not.
+According to a 2015 CDC report, 53 million adults in the U.S. lived with a disability.
+However, this statistic is general and can refer to many different kinds of disabilities.

-Still a bit vague?
-Let’s delve into the guidelines a bit more to get a better understanding of what WCAG 2.0 means to you.
+Are you still wondering, “but what is WCAG?”
+Let’s delve into the guidelines a bit more to get a better understanding of what WCAG 2.0 compliance means for you.

 What Does WCAG Impact?

 The existence of WCAG requirements shows there’s a big problem in accessibility as basic needs are not being met.
 Online content is often difficult for entire groups of people to access because it’s not built to accommodate specific disabilities.
 These web accessibility guidelines strive to help include everyone by adapting content to suit their needs through the four principles of WCAG, which call for digital content to be:

 Let’s consider how a person with a visual impairment would use the internet.
 They will likely need to enlarge text on a website or use a text-to-speech function to have the words read aloud to them.
 However, a website needs to be built or modified in a way that accommodates this function.